percona/k8spsmdb-docs/docs/scaling.md

 #### Automated scaling with Volume Expansion capability

+!!! warning

+    Automated storage scaling by the Operator is in a technical preview stage and is not recommended for production environments.

 Certain volume types support PVCs expansion (exact details about PVCs and the supported volume types can be found in [Kubernetes documentation  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims)).